A stranger appeared beside him one day and said, “Will you jump from this building to that building?”

 In the next couple of days, let's try to observe our eating patterns.

-Use the journal to list down triggers and unhealthy patterns.
+Use the Food Rx journal to list down triggers and unhealthy patterns.

 Finally, why 40 days?